Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you ignore the price, you can arguably consider this Bose Radio the best tabletop radio available based on its amazing sound and versatility.
 It is packed with features yet still has a sharp-looking, compact build.
 Speaking of amazing sound, check out our review of the best speakers on the market.

 You may be confused to see the Bose SoundTouch in a living room because of its relatively small size.
 Make no mistake, though, the Wave Radio packs a punch of robust sounds with great depth to it, just like the Bose SoundLink Revolve.
 Bose delivers stellar sound quality with this device, even when you’re listening to FM radio.
+So, if you like the Bose brand, you’ll want to learn more about another model of theirs, known as the Bose SL Color 2.

 But with the Wave SoundTouch IV, it doesn’t just have to be analog radio stations.
 This Bose Wave Music System is Wi-Fi and Bluetooth enabled, so you can access internet radio stations and stream music through services like Spotify, Pandora, iTunes, and more.
 You can also control those streams and play music conveniently through the SoundTouch App.
+So, it’s a good idea to learn the best way to charge a Bluetooth speaker; that way, you’ll get more out of it before it needs a recharge.
+If this doesn’t meet all your needs, check out our guide on the best home stereo system to see if another option will.

 Related: If you like this speaker, you might be interested in our Bluesound Pulse 2i Soundbar review.

 The Bose Wave Music System has a minimalist, modern design that works great in any room, It’s available in an espresso black finish and a platinum silver finish.
 There are so many ways to play different music on this SoundTouch System.
 Radio, CD (yes, it has a CD player), streaming, and aux input are all supported.
 You can control your listening experience with an intuitive, well-designed remote control.
+While it doesn’t have a remote, the speaker in our Wonderboom 2 review is perfect for listening.

 That said, other brands may have better options, so compare the Bose 700 vs the Sonos Arc for a detailed review.